Joint Ivy Statement on Admission Policies

 - Early Decision The College Board-approved Early Decision Plan, which is offered by Brown, Columbia, Cornell, Dartmouth, and the University of Pennsylvania, requires a prior commitment to matriculate.
 Financial aid awards for those qualifying for financial assistance will normally be announced in full detail at the same time as the admission decisions.
 An applicant receiving admission and an adequate financial award under the Early Decision Plan will be required to accept that offer of admission and withdraw all applications to other colleges or universities.
 All Ivy League institutions will honor any required commitment to matriculate that has been made to another college under this plan.

-- Early Action A Single Choice Early Action Plan is offered by Harvard, Princeton, and Yale.
+- Early Action A Single Choice Early Action Plan is offered by Harvard, Princeton (except for the 2020-21 first-year admission cycle), and Yale.
 This plan does not require a commitment to matriculate, and students may apply to other colleges under those colleges’ regular admission programs (spring notification of final admission decision) but not to another private institution’s Early Action or Early Decision program.

 - Regular Decision – Notification in the Spring